katita81/E-commerceBackEnd_a13/README.md

 WHEN I choose to add a role
 THEN I am prompted to enter the name, salary, and department for the role and that role is added to the database.
-THEN I update schema.sql and seeds.sql by position me in the db folder and running mysql -u root -p, typing mysql password, source schema.sql, source seeds.sql, exit, back to main folder. run application and choose view role to see the updated role table with the added role.

 WHEN I choose to add an employee
 THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database.